 Although the MAVLink spec defines a standard communication protocol to communicate with a vehicle.
-There are many aspects of that spec that at up for interpretation by the firmware developers.
-Because of this there are many cases where communication with a vehicle running one firmware must be slightly different to communication with a vehicle running a different firmware in order to accomplish the same task.
-Also each firmware may implement a subset of the MAVLink command set.
+There are many aspects of that spec that are up for interpretation by the firmware developers.
+Because of this there are many cases where communication with a vehicle running one firmware is be slightly different than communication with a vehicle running a different firmware in order to accomplish the same task.
+Also each firmware may implement a different subset of the MAVLink command set.

 Given all of these differences between firmware implementations it can be quite tricky to create a single ground station application that can support each without having the codebase degrade into a massive pile of if/then/else statements peppered everywhere based on the firmware the vehicle is using.

 QGC uses a plugin architecture to isolate the firmware specific code from the code which is generic to all firmwares.
 There are two main plugins which accomplish this

 This plugin architecture is also used by custom builds to allow ever further customization beyond when standard QGC can provide.